AlexCovone/2022-yankees-api/README.md

 This web application is built with the intention of being able to convey notable statistics from the New York Yankees' 40-man roster.

 Player information is derived by an asynchronous fetch request from the user's input.
-The server-side constructed API handles the user's requests and retrieves appropriate data from our MongoDB collection.
+The server-side constructed API handles the user's requests and retrieves appropriate data from the respective MongoDB collection.
 Player information is then pushed to a corresponding array and sent back as a JSON response.
 The client-side JavaScript utilizes the JSON response and responds with the player statistics the user had requested, displaying it to the DOM.

 ## Optimizations
 Additional optimizations for this project are currently on-going.